justinj/communic8/README.md

 For instance, `Tuple(Byte, Boolean, Number)` would represent values like `[123, true, -45.24]`.

 ##Low-Level Protocol

+###Requirements

+The setup is this:
+There's a 128-byte region of memory (`0x5f80` to `0x5fff`) within PICO-8 which
+is mapped to a global JavaScript array, `pico8_gpio`.
+Both PICO-8 and JavaScript can read and write to this section, and both can poll reading it at 60fps.

+###Solution used here

 Note: I know nothing about networking/protocols